14 Outdoor Handrail Ideas to Enhance Your Home

 Our handrails are not only used for residential applications but can be applied to commercial sites too.
 Tim, who works for a parks department in Tennessee, was familiar with our products because he installed a few of our outdoor railings in some of their parks.
 His previous experience that led him to use Kee Klamp fittings and Gator Tube pipe to outfit a local bridge.
 The sidewalk across the bridge was raised so it was important to install a railing to protect pedestrians from falling over.
 This basic handrail utilizes our 25-8 Kee Klamp fitting as the connection point for the grab rail.
 When it comes to public parks, Tim probably has countless projects to attend to, so a simple handrail like this is a great solution when you're looking for something quick and easy.

-Now that you have a collection of exterior handrail ideas, it’s time for you to get building!
+Now that you have a collection of residential exterior handrails ideas, it's time for you to get building!
 Contact our projects team if you need assistance in configuring a handrail for your outdoor application.